RamziAlaa/ramzi-portfolio/README.md

 ![Unity Badge 1](.md-media/unity-certified-associate-game-developer.png)

 Busy student studying game design.
-Looking to get busier. **Alaa Ramzi.**
+Looking to get busier.

 Since high school, I held a strong passion for art through digital mediums.
 I am now a full-time college student at the University of New Haven, studying Computer Science with a concentration in Game Design.